 The entire field of play shall have a size of at least 48m x 28m.
+After inspection, the IHF and the OC may agree on a smaller size of the FOP.
 The area surrounding the FOP, especially the area captured by TV cameras, shall be covered by a carpet of the same colour in order to create a consistent appearance of the venue.
 Additionally, the area outside the court must be level with the court.
 This applies particularly for the area between the court and the advertising boards as well as the area between the substitution benches and the support table.